Need Computer Help? Got Questions?

 IMAP

-Incoming mail server ms10.mynex.net
+Incoming mail server mail.mynex.net

-Outgoing mail server (SMTP) ms10.mynex.net
+Outgoing mail server (SMTP) mail.mynex.net

 6. In the Logon Information section, enter your User Name (your full email address) and Password, and select Remember password.

-7. Click More Settings.
+7. Click the More Settings button.

-8. Click the Outgoing Server tab.
 Select My outgoing server (SMTP) requires authentication and Use same settings as my incoming server.

-9. Select the Advanced tab.
+9. Click the Advanced tab.

 IMAP

-Incoming server port 143
+Incoming server port 993 SSL selected

-Outgoing server port 587
+Outgoing server port 587 STARTTLS selected

 12. Click OK.